Fitzy1293/redditsfinder/package/README.md

 **Currently working on making it usable in python files.**

-**As of version 1.3.2 you can use it to make standard python objects**
+**As of version 1.3.2 you can use it to make standard python objects.**

 ```python3
 import redditsfinder